ty-whit/ty-whit.github.io/source/content/kids reviews/Motivation.md

 That said, there is a certain age that people should be interacting with different stories.
 Not all stories should be viewed at the same age.
 Just like you would never show your 8 year old The Godfather, and how I probably shouldn’t have shown my 3 year old Jurassic Park, I definitely don’t think I should be showing my children Grand Theft Auto (any entry in the series to be honest) and I don’t think they’re ready to engage with the deep and fast pasted mechanics of an RPG like [[CrossCode]].
 There are is a level of skill and maturity that is required for each game.

 Let me be your friend, and let me help you find which games are appropriate for you and your children.

-Did I break something